Contents

 The wildlife statistics show that for every 3 Km², you can see a lion within the crater.

-According to KopeLion, gives the credit of being the area with the highest population of lions on Earth per square kilometer.
-The total area is 264km ².
+According to KopeLion, it gives the credit of being the area with the highest population of lions on Earth per square kilometer.
+The total area is 264 km².

-Your chances to see lion hunts and killing is so high compared to the other places in East Africa including the famous Maasai Mara in Kenya.
+Your chances of seeing lion hunts and killing are so high compared to the other places in East Africa, including the famous Maasai Mara in Kenya.

 Read more about the best places to see lions in Africa.

-10. Its name is the mimics sound of Jingle bells tied to the cow
+10. Its name is the mimic sound of Jingle Bells tied to the cow

 Is this not a mysterious understanding?
-The name “NGORONGORO” is an onomatopeic .
+The name “NGORONGORO” is an onomatopoeic.

 The Maasai people name this place by coining the sound produced by the jingle bell tied to the neck of the cow.

-If get a chance to visit Maasai village, you will encounter cows tied with the bell on their neck.
+If you get a chance to visit a Maasai village, you will encounter cows tied with bells on their neck.

 All of these names have their roots in the Maasai people of East Africa.